-Mission: Denver Urban Gardens comes alongside residents, and together, we cultivate gardeners, grow food and nourish community.
+Mission: Denver Urban Gardens works in partnership with communities, and together, we cultivate gardeners, grow food and nourish community.
 DUG offers neighborhoods the essential resources for community gardens, including ongoing technical expertise with:

 - securing sustainable land for gardens;

 - supporting garden organization, leadership, outreach and maintenance;